Included FREE items

 OTHER OPTIONS WHEN YOUR CANNABIS PLANTS HAVE A COPPER DEFICIENCY

 Besides flushing your plants to restore the right pH level and a healthy root zone, you can do some additional things when you’re dealing with a copper deficiency.
-In gardening stores, you can find copper fungicides that contain copper sulphate and chelated copper.
+In gardening shops, you can find copper fungicides that contain copper sulphate and chelated copper.
 You can use these to give your plants copper right away.
 When you supply your plants with greensand, kelp and compost, it can help you with copper deficiencies as well.

 Some growers treat a copper deficiency by soaking coins in water and then feeding the water to their plants.
 This works because some coins such as the 1p and 2p coins in the UK and dimes and quarters in the US are made almost entirely of copper.
 (Don’t use US pennies since pennies have more zinc than copper).
 Soak some coins in water over night and use the water on your plants if you’re in a pinch.